Bira/octopus-carnival/_posts/2017-04-24-hells-rebels.md

 prophecies unfulfilled and throwing the mortal world into disarray.
 Golarion tends to be a bit darker than the typical D&D-ish setting.
-It occasionally veers into horrific territory, though usually not with the same glee as a Lamentations of the Flame Princess title.
+It occasionally veers into horrific territory, though usually not with the same glee as a Lamentations of the Flame Princess title (a fact for which I'm thankful).

 This particular adventure path takes place in the city of Kintargo, inside the nation of Cheliax.
-Like Renaissance Spain or Italy, Cheliax can trace its existence back to a mighty, ancient empire; it's economically and military mighty itself; it possesses a rich cultural and artistic tradition; and its people will _never let you forget that_.
+Like Renaissance Spain or Italy, Cheliax can trace its existence back to a mighty, ancient empire; it's economically and military mighty itself; possesses a rich cultural and artistic tradition; and its people will _never let you forget that_.
 The people of Cheliax were some of Aroden's most fervent worshippers, and they believed the god granted them special blessings and protections.
 His death caused a civil war that threatened to unravel the kingdom, until the head of one of its most ruthless noble houses made a literal deal with the Devil and took the throne.

 So now, 110 years later, Cheliax is pretty much a devil-worshipping fascist state.
 Queen Abrogail and the ruling house of Thrune will tell you that they don't _worship_ Asmodeus, ruler of the Nine Hells, they just admire the way he organizes his domain and try to emulate it.
-That doesn't fool anyone - the Church of Asmodeus is pretty much the state religion, and any faiths that oppose it are banned.
+That doesn't fool anyone - the Church of Asmodeus is pretty much the state religion, and any faiths that publicly oppose it are banned.
 As you would expect, slavery is a huge institution here, and the government employs a large army of censors to redact any inconvenient truths from the history books.
 The kingdom also houses multiple orders of "Hellknights", all of them working in service to the state.

 Despite all this, Paizo seems to be of two minds about the place.
 The setting text often calls Cheliax out as being a really bad place, but the rules material